iqtree/iqtree.github.io/doc/Estimating-gene,-site,-and-quartet-concordance-vectors.md

 iqtree2 -S bird_400 --prefix loci -T 128
 ```

-This analysis will produce output files with lots of information, for convenience you can download the key files here: [loci.zip](https://github.com/user-attachments/files/15907618/loci.zip), this zip file includes:
+This analysis will produce output files with lots of information, these include (all in the zip file `loci.zip` linked above):

 * `loci.best_model.nex`: the substitution models in nexus format - these have every parameter value for every estimated model, e.g. for one locus, the GTR+F+R5 model has the following entry:
 `GTR{1.07109,5.24905,0.776093,1.28398,3.93731}+F{0.212586,0.260909,0.256934,0.269571}+R5{0.0670095,0.202443,0.44871,0.605428,0.379555,1.13675,0.0791399,2.21831,0.0255857,4.21162}: chr10_1260000_1270000.1k.start299.fasta{17.1377}`